-The following table shows, for each of the individuals and the various groups indicated and as of March , 2021, the number of shares subject to awards that have been granted (even if not currently outstanding) under the 2015 Stock Plan.
+The following table shows, for each of the individuals and the various groups indicated and as of March 7, 2022, the number of shares subject to awards that have been granted (even if not currently outstanding) under the 2015 Stock Plan.

-Sanjay S. Shukla, M.D., M.S., President and Chief Executive Officer

-Jill M. Broadfoot, Chief Financial Officer

-Nancy E. Denyes, General Counsel

-All current executive officers, as a group

-All current directors who are not executive officers, as a group

-Each nominee for election as a director:

-Svetlana Lucas, Ph.D.

-Sanjay S. Shukla, M.D., M.S.

-See above

-Each associate of any executive officers, current directors or director nominees

-Each other persons who received or is to receive 5% of awards

-All employees, including all current officers who are not executive officers, as a group
+Name and Position Subject to Awards (#) Sanjay S. Shukla, M.D., M.S., President and Chief Executive Officer 609,541 Jill M. Broadfoot, Chief Financial Officer 207,000 Nancy E. Denyes, General Counsel 194,250 All current executive officers, as a group 1,010,791 All current directors who are not executive officers, as a group 62,908 Each nominee for election as a director: John K. Clarke 11,159 Paul Schimmel, Ph.D.
+13,457 Sara A. Zaknoen, M.D.
+2,285 Each associate of any executive officers, current directors or director nominees See above Each other persons who received or is to receive 5% of awards - All employees, including all current officers who are not executive officers, as a group 737,177

+Number of Shares